Friday, May 24, 2013

 Magic Cake - One Batter, 3 Layers!

-The first time I tried to bake this I killed it...a total disaster!
-The recipe is from Europe, totally confusing...it's no wonder their food is so bland...they probably only use half the ingredients because the recipes are so confusing!
-After I put the cake in the oven and was cleaning up, it was not a big surprise to see the 2 cups of milk I should have added, still in the measuring cup, sitting on the counter.
+After I put the cake in the oven and was cleaning up, it was not a big surprise to see the 2 cups of milk I should have added were sitting on the counter, still in the measuring cup.
 Of course I took the cake out of the oven, (what else ya gonna do?) mixed in the milk and re-baked it...oh sure, that's gonna work!
-I set the timer for 60 minutes but must have somehow turned off the oven...one hour later?
-Raw uncooked cake....what a cook huh?
+I set the timer for 60 minutes but must have somehow turned off the oven when I set the timer...one hour later?
+Raw uncooked cake....perhaps now is a good time to take up crochet?

-Needless to say, I've re-written the recipe and made this a 'piece of cake' for you to bake!
+I've re-written the recipe and made this a 'piece of cake' for you to bake!

 NOTE: Eggs need to be at room temperature.
 Take them out about 15-20 minutes before you start.